Bachelor’s in Sociology Degree

-This BS in Sociology degree, offered by the College of Humanities and Social Sciences, may inspire you to engage in deep thought about the common issues that affect contemporary societies.
+This degree, offered by the College of Humanities and Social Sciences, is designed to engage you in deep thought about the common issues that affect contemporary societies.
 You will examine an evidence-based approach toward analyzing scientific research on topics such as human behavior, social status, family relations, race relations, income inequality, drug abuse and globalization.
-In developing a better understanding of the world, you may find inspiration to make a positive difference in your local, regional and global communities.
+By developing a better understanding of the world, you have the opportunity to make a positive difference in your local, regional and global communities.

 Loading Form